 The dictionary entry was also banned from appearing on buses in Edinburgh after the company explained it was “likely to offend” the general public.
 A recent press release on free sanitary products from the Scottish government did not mention the word “woman, “women” or “girl.”
 Words like “menstruators,” “pregnant people,” and “chestfeeding” are cropping up elsewhere.
 This, says Keen-Minshull, is misogynistic.

 Standing for Women focus their efforts at the grassroots and encourage women to speak out in their local communities and to remind the public what the definition of a woman is.
 Their latest campaign involved draping statues of famous women around the U.K. in T-shirts with the same definition.
 Trans activists deemed this “transphobic.”
 Pink News, a pro-trans website, inaccurately described the statues as having been “defaced.”

 For their efforts, such women face censorship and smears.
-On the panel of “Women Stand Up” was Canadian feminist Meghan Murphy, who was kicked off of Twitter for stating that a male sex offender (who identifies as female) is male.
+On the panel of “Women Stand Up” was Canadian feminist Meghan Murphy, who was kicked off of Twitter for stating that a male (who identifies as female) is male.
 And when Keen-Minshull tweeted that a child sex-change advocate had “castrated” her 16-year-old son when she took him to Thailand for a now illegal sex-change operation, she was investigated by the police on suspicion of “hate speech” and told she would be arrested if she left the country.

 At the event, Keen-Minshull urged the mostly American and female audience to cherish and make use of their constitutionally protected free speech — and to oppose laws which undermine women’s sex-based rights.
 Women and children depend on it.